 Pretty big chance you won’t admit it for yourself.
 But people prefer to buy without thinking.

 Thinking requires energy, literally.
 Every time the brain thinks, it uses glucose.
 The more thought an activity requires, including shopping, the more tired a person will become.
 If you require people to think too much to make a purchase from you, you are exhausting them, and the unconscious mind doesn’t like that.
 Give customers too many choices, too much information and they are likely not to make a purchase, even if you have what they want and need.

 The Solution: Make the purchase process easy.
 Narrow your product choices, making it easy for the customer to make a purchase decision.
 Reduce the amount of information you provide.
 People don’t need to know everything about your product or service, only what’s relevant to make a purchase decision.

 People hate losing something more than they like getting something new.

 Sure, people will tell you they like to try new things.
 But what appears to be a taste for novelty is really a clever disguise.
 A customer’s first instinct is to be much more cautious.
-The reason is that people feel loss more powerfully than they feel gain.
+The reason is that people feel the loss more powerfully than they feel gain.
 Graves speculates in his book Consumerology that people are so sensitive to potential loss because the unconscious mind is preoccupied with safety.

 The Solution: Businesses spend too much time trying to persuade customers to try something new, while people are primarily focused on not making a bad choice.
-Rather positioning your product or service as something new and ground-breaking, position it as the safe choice.
-One way to do this is convince people that they will be missing out if they do not purchase.
+Rather positioning your product or service as something new and ground-breaking, position it as a safe choice.
+One way to do this is to convince people that they will be missing out if they do not purchase.
 As Graves says, “When the fear of missing out overpowers the fear of making a bad choice, people will buy.”

 3. First Impressions